Last Updated on

 I could see them attending a Sunday mass at the old church.
 I could see the kids running around the beachy playground of their school.
 I could visualize the post office stamping the envelopes and sorting out the mail.
 And then, a huge wave just sweeping away all those lives!
 It made me realize how nothing in life is permanent.
 It made me also, realize how we need to live each day to its fullest for you never know when disaster strikes.

 Yes, Dhanushkodi left me uncomfortably pensive but also, thankful for the good things in my life.
 And if you are in Rameshwaram, I think a visit here would be good for you too.
-It is bound to open up your mind, especially if you pause like me amidst the old walls of Dhanushkodi to hear the whispers of its tale.
+It is bound to open up your mind, especially if you pause like me amidst the old walls of Dhanushkodi ghost town to hear the whispers of its tale.

 - Madurai is the closest airport to Rameshwaram and Dhanushkodi, at around 163 kms,